Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 10. Lunacy — Best Free Tool for UI Design and Assets

 The catch?
-It's primarily a UI design tool, so some marketing use cases feel a bit awkward to fit in.
+It's primarily a UI design tool, so some marketing use cases feel awkward to fit in.
 But the built-in asset library — 100,000+ icons, photos, and illustrations — makes it genuinely useful even for non-UI work.

 Key Features: